Temperature Data Logger

 - Minimum Software Version Required 10.0

-- PC Requirements Microsoft Windows 98 or better; 16 MB RAM, 1 free USB root hub, CD drive, VGA monitor or better
+- PC Requirements Microsoft Windows XP, Vista or 7 (not compatible with Windows 8.1 or 10); 16 MB RAM, 1 free USB root hub, CD drive, VGA monitor or better

 - Power Source CR2450 Lithium Battery (User Replaceable)